 Strengthen and repair your moisture barrier.
 A healthy functioning barrier will help retain moisture and protect your skin.

 Be gentle with your skin, do not over exfoliate.
 Scrubbing your skin to death can cause further irritation and break down your moisture barrier further.
-Once a week is plenty, switch to something a little more gentle like Ren’s Glycolatic mask or similar.
+Once a week is plenty, switch to something a little more gentle like Ren’s Glycolatic mask or similar, fruit enzymes.
 It will break down the bonds between the dead skin cells helping to remove them.

 Moisturise your skin when it’s still wet, it will help you lock in the extra moisture.
 Alternatively you can spritz with a moisturising facial spray before applying your moisturiser.